blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Israel Palestine Peace Proposals.md

 - 1971 Jordanian Civil War (Black September)
 	- Between Jordan and PLO
+	- PLO fled to Syria and then to Lebanon
 - 1971 Formation of Black September Organization
 - 1972 Munich Olympics Massacre